Wednesday, May 23, 2007

 Pope Benidect has called for his devotees to stay loyal to the church.
 The present Pontiff has always been a political animal, and spent a large amount of his time under John Paul II attacking and excommunicating like a crusading inquisitor those of the clergy in Latin America who were doing some of the most important and self-sacrificing work amongst the poor.
 Why?
 Because many of their ideas are close to socialist in thinking.

 As far as Ratzinger is concerned, the church in Latin America has traditionally aligned itself with powerful and wealthy elites, with a respectful distance between the poor and the authority of the church, and he has no interest in upsetting the status quo that has allowed the Catholic church to maintain its authority in so many nations.
-Earning the respect of those on the bottom through working with them in their struggles would go against the natural order of things; it must be a respect enforced from the top down and gained through charity and authority rather than solidarity, with a strong capitalist consensus to back it up (like
+Earning the respect of those on the bottom through working with them in their struggles would go against the natural order of things; it must be a respect enforced from the top down and gained through charity and authority rather than solidarity, with a strong capitalist consensus to back it up (like the evangelical model in many ways).

-'the ever-increasing sectors of society that find themselves oppressed by immense poverty or even despoiled of their own natural resources', and at the same time condemn those governments who are actually making the radical changes necessary to help towards solving these problems.
+Thus he can ask conservative governments to act as kinder rulers and pay heed to 'the ever-increasing sectors of society that find themselves oppressed by immense poverty or even despoiled of their own natural resources', and at the same time condemn those governments who are actually making the radical changes necessary to help towards solving these problems.

 While representing the Catholic Church's 'moral authority' the present Pope has shown himself a dab hand at blurring the boundaries between politics and religion.
 In an elegant contradiction, he argues passionately for a politically independent church, something rarely seen in the history books, during an address in which he warns against the general swing towards left wing government amongst Latin American voters.